 Whether specifically required by the reporting format or not, you should expect to compile comments to authors and possibly confidential ones to editors only.

 The First Read-Through

-Following the invitation to review, when you’ll have received the article abstract, you should already understand the aims, key data and conclusions of the manuscript.
-If you don’t, make a note now that you need to feedback on how to improve those sections.
+Following the invitation to review, when you will have received the article abstract, you should already understand the aims, key data, and conclusions of the manuscript.
+If you don’t, make a note now that you need feedback on how to improve those sections.

 The first read-through is a skim-read.
 It will help you form an initial impression of the paper and get a sense of whether your eventual recommendation will be to accept or reject the paper.

 Keep a pen and paper handy when skim-reading.

 Try to bear in mind the following questions – they’ll help you form your overall impression: